kamens/gae_bingo/README.md

 <img src="http://i.imgur.com/x4Hew.png"/><br/>

-Your dashboard lets you control all experiments along with statistical analysis of the results.</em>
+Your dashboard lets you control all experiments and provides statistical analysis of results.</em>

 ## <a name="usage">Usage and Code Samples</a>